Talon876/mavenrepo/README.md

 		</repository>
 	</repositories>

+Current Libraries:

+* `com.skype.skype_win32` -- A fixed version of http://skype.sourceforge.jp/index.php?Skype%20API%20For%20Java%20(English)

 Expect the following libraries to be added in the near future:

 * `theawesomenexus.util.jar` -- A library containing random use fulctions such as generating a random number in a specified range, getting a random angle, doing the conversion between angles and Vector2's, LERPing, etc.
-* `theawesomenexus.skype4java.jar` -- My fixed version of another person's library who hasn't updated in awhile.

 Example Commands
 ----------------